What Co-op Students Need to Know

 Remember that preparation is key to a successful interview.
 In a lot of ways, preparing for an interview is similar to preparing for a final exam – study, practice and having a plan are all key.
 The Co-op Program Office is here to support students as you prepare for the upcoming interview – join office hours to run through a mock interview and sample some typical interview questions.

-When you receive a job offer, complete the required update upon securing a co-op position, therefore, providing the Co-op Program Office with the required workplace and position information necessary to proceed with verifying the experience and advancing your registration into the applicable Co-op (COOP) work term course.
+When you receive a job offer, complete the required form upon securing a co-op position, therefore, providing the Co-op Program Office with the required workplace and position information necessary to proceed with verifying the experience and advancing your registration into the applicable Co-op (COOP) work term course.

 Registration for the Interdisciplinary Co-op Education Program (COOP) occurs on a rolling basis at the middle of each month.
 Once you secure a co-op work term, we ask students to assist this process by deregistering for all academic courses for the period of the work experience.
 Should you be looking to take one academic course while completing the co-op work term, please read and follow the Additional Academic Course Request Guidelines and complete the Additional Course Request form.